-Owners of Keurig brewing systems can't get enough of this English breakfast blend crafted with black tea from Twinings of London that's been making tea since the 1700s.
+Owners of Keurig brewing systems can't get enough of this English breakfast blend crafted with black tea by Twinings of London, a company that's been making tea since the 1700s.
 24 pods.

-The flavor may be too bold for tea drinkers that prefer a milder taste.
+The flavor may be too bold for tea drinkers who prefer a milder taste.
 Some tea enthusiasts prefer the traditional method of brewing.

 The first thing to decide is what form you'll buy your tea in – bagged, loose, in pods, or pre-brewed.
 Each form of tea has its pros and cons.

-Tea that comes in tea bags is quick and easy to brew.
+Pros: Tea that comes in tea bags is quick and easy to brew.
 Simply steep a bag in hot water and you're ready to go.
-Bagged tea also tends to be cheaper than loose leaf varieties.
+Bagged tea also tends to be cheaper than loose-leaf varieties.

-To speed up brewing time, the tea inside tea bags is ground up finely, but this tends to produce a slightly bitter, one-dimensional cup of tea.
+Cons: To speed up brewing time, the tea inside teabags is ground up finely, but this tends to produce a slightly bitter, one-dimensional cup of tea.
 Bagged tea may also use lower-quality leaves.

-The cost of bagged tea varies depending on the type of tea and the size of the package, but you'll usually pay between 5 and 35 cents per tea bag.
+Price: The cost of bagged tea varies depending on the type of tea and the size of the package, but you'll usually pay between 5 and 35 cents per teabag.

-Loose leaf tea is usually made using quality leaves.
+Pros: Loose leaf tea is usually made using quality leaves.
 Most tea enthusiasts would agree that you get a better flavor from loose tea.
-You may also find a wider range of tea varieties and flavors available in loose leaf form.
+You may also find a wider range of tea varieties and flavors available in loose-leaf form.